 Understanding Tasks and Concurrency in Workflows

-In the context of our product, a task refers to a unit of work that your workflow needs to perform.
-Specifically, this includes operations such as:
+In Switch, a task is a unit of work your workflow needs to perform.
+Most tasks map to one or more API calls, such as:

 - Creating customer accounts